hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-2-adding-custom-functions-to-emacs.rst

 A Custom Function With User Input
 ---------------------------------

-Lets edit the function to take some parameters:
+Let's edit the function to take some parameters:

 ::